rotem-bendavid/Blockchain-API/README.md

 Code is still slow.
 To make it even more efficient, it is possible to add calculations using the average time between blocks in seconds (can be found here - https://blockchain.info/q/interval).
 It is possible to use this data to calculate a small range in which our TS is in, and then use other searching methods as the methods I implemented.
-Another improvement can be made is exporting the JSON in a more stable way than calling data in the first place ([0]).
+Another improvement can be made is exporting the TS from JSON file in a more stable way than calling data in the first place ([0]).
-Last but not least, an important improvement that can make the program much more efficient (which I thought of only in the morning so didn't have chance to implement) is using asynchronous calls to the API to the 0-9 options for each digit.
+Last but not least, an important improvement that can make the program much more efficient (which I thought of only in the morning, so didn't have a chance to implement) is using asynchronous calls to the API to all the 0-9 options for each digit.